kapilgulati/CSC500-2/part1-pseudocode.md

 # Pseudocode
-Ask the user to input two numbers (num1 and num2) and perform addition (num1+num2) and subtraction (num1-num2) operation using the two numbers.
+Ask the user to input two whole numbers (num1 and num2) and perform addition (num1+num2) and subtraction (num1-num2) operation using the two numbers.

 ######################################################
 ```